 Almost five decades later, IWC is still making the Aquatimer.
 In fact, for 2014, the entire collection has been completely revamped.
 This review focuses on the base Aquatimer Automatic Ref.
 3920, which is available in four variations.
 The dial still has the purist look and internal bezel, like its predecessor.
 Although, now the internal bezel is controlled via an external bezel, not a crown.
 This feature is very simple to operate, yet was incredibly difficult to engineer.
 It is the first of its kind and has been patented by IWC.

 The Aquatimer is a luxurious sports watch that looks just as good with a suit, as it does with a tank top and a pair of boardshorts.
 Ultimately, though, it is a dive “tool” watch, and accordingly, it needs to meet certain standards.

 ISO 6425, a stipulated by the International Organization for Standardization, is a standard that requires that a true dive watch must: a) be water-resistant down to at least 100 meters b) feature a time controller c) comply with luminosity, shock resistance, anti-magnetism, and band solidity guidelines.
 All Aquatimers meet these requirements.

-Distinctively, all of the Aquatimer line feature the patented “SafeDive” external/internal rotating bezel.
+Uniquely, the entire Aquatimer line features the patented “SafeDive” external/internal rotating bezel.
 To operate it, you just rotate the external steel bezel like a normal dive bezel, and the internal bezel (or flange), which has the diving scale printed on it, automatically rotates in unison.

 Definitely the best internal bezel system I have ever seen.